judexzhu/knowledgebase/server-hp-proliant-c7000.md

 # HP C7000 Blade Enclosure

+## Configuring a new chassis

+* Unpack chassis and install into rack
+* Install all blades, switches and onboard administrator (OA) modules before powering up
+* Note down the OA password, which is printed on the bottom of the OA itself when you eject it from the chassis
+* Power on the chassis; wait for it to boot.
+New blades are usually set to power-on by default.
+* Use the chassis LCD screen and controls to set the IP address of the OA(s)
+* Connect a laptop with a browser to the OA network port
+* Browse to the chassis IP address
+* Use username "Administrator" and the password printed on the OA module you're connecting to
+* Once logged in, select "First installation" wizard from the drop-down menu
+* Follow the instructions to configure the chassis

 ## Resetting OA Password

 If the OA password has been lost or forgotten, the password can be reset using the following method: